t4nz456/mojo-the-summoning/README.md

 ### User/Deck

-Each User may create and name exactly one Deck.
+Each User may create and exactly one Deck.

 E.g. A User `gandalf` might create a Deck called `The Fellowship`.

- - Associate users and decks with a one-to-one relationship.
+ - Associate Users and Decks with a one-to-one relationship.
  - Add tests to check the association.

 ### Deck/Card